Mini Bioreactor RTS-1C

 Mini-Bioreactor with Cooling

-• Individually controlled bioreactor accelerates optimization process
+• Individually controlled bioreactor accelerates optimization processes

 • Reverse-Spin® mixing principle enables non-invasive biomass measurement in real time